People get mad at me

 I think everyone who knows me is aware of my fandom for the Sex Pistols.
-It goes back as far as I can remember—listening to them on Z-Rock back in the day on one of "Crankin' Craig's" shows.
-I’ve always been fascinated by the band, the members, and the story behind their brief career.
+It goes back as far as I can remember, listening to them on Z-Rock back in the day during one of "Crankin' Craig's" shows.
+I’ve always been fascinated by the band, its members, and the story behind their brief career.

 Malcolm McLaren, the manager of the Sex Pistols, took Sid's naivety and exploited it.
 He made Sid feel like he was the "bad boy" and that nothing could stop him.
 McLaren put that image in his head, and Sid started to believe it.
 The drug addiction only amplified the persona he became.
 From everything I have read, almost everyone around him fed that addiction—whether it was the people he hung around with, Malcolm, Nancy Spungen, or even his own mother.

 This leads to my updated view on where to place the blame.
 As I originally said, a person is responsible for their own life.
-If someone needs to quit, they have to want to quit before they can remove that addiction.
+If someone needs to quit, they must want to quit before they can overcome that addiction.
 But if the addiction is so severe that they cannot stop on their own, they need a support system.
 They need a friend or family member to help them find a light at the end of the tunnel that isn’t an oncoming train.
 In Sid's case, I don't believe he had that.
 In retrospect, he had more enablers than people who genuinely wanted to help him.
+It’s those enablers who should carry the guilt of a friend’s demise.

 On the ninth of September 2017, my